KaiyangZhou/deep-person-reid/_sources/datasets.rst.txt

 .. note::
-    Dataset with a :math:`\dagger` superscript means that the process is automated, so you can directly call the dataset in ``DataManager`` (which automatically downloads the dataset and organizes the data structure).
+    Dataset with a :math:`\dagger` symbol means that the process is automated, so you can directly call the dataset in ``DataManager`` (which automatically downloads the dataset and organizes the data structure).
 However, we also provide a way below to help the manual setup in case the automation fails.

 .. note::